Jose Trevino Player Props: Yankees vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have the 17th-ranked team ERA among all MLB pitching staffs (4.26).
+- The Orioles have a 4.28 team ERA that ranks 17th across all MLB pitching staffs.

-- Orioles pitchers combine to give up 99 total home runs at a rate of 1.2 per game (to rank 20th in the league).
+- The Orioles rank 20th in baseball in home runs surrendered (102 total, 1.2 per game).

-- In his most recent time out on Tuesday against the Cincinnati Reds, the righty went six innings, giving up two earned runs while surrendering four hits.
+- In his last appearance on Wednesday against the Cincinnati Reds, the right-hander tossed 4 2/3 innings, giving up six earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.